Ben-DestoyrOfWorlds/DAIR-CloudIndependence/README.md

-This repository contains the code for the DAIR Cloud Independence Tutorial 1
+This repository contains the code used for Cybera DAIR Cloud Independence Tutorials

 # Repository Basics